How To Set Up Minecraft Parental Controls

 Regardless of whether your child is playing a multiplayer game on mobile, devices, Windows 10, or a gaming console, an Xbox Live sign-in is now required to play online multiplayer games.
 Creating an XBox Live account and gamertag allows you to set privacy and multiplayer preferences.

-Parental Controls for Minecraft Through XBox Live
+Parental Controls on Minecraft Through XBox Live

 - Log in to your Xbox Live Account at login.live.com.
 If you don’t have a Xbox Live Account, you can create one for free, but you have to sign up using a Microsoft account.